Pope Gregory XIII: Cultural patronage

-In Rome Gregory XIII built the Gregorian chapel in the Basilica of St. Peter, and extended the Quirinal Palace in 1580.
+In Rome, Gregory XIII built the Gregorian chapel in the Basilica of St. Peter and extended the Quirinal Palace in 1580.
 He also turned the Baths of Diocletian into a granary in 1575.

 He appointed his illegitimate son Giacomo, born to his mistress at Bologna before his papacy, castellan of Sant'Angelo and Gonfalonier of the Church; Venice, anxious to please the Pope, enrolled his son among its nobles, and Philip II of Spain appointed him general in his army.
-Gregory also helped his son to become a powerful feudatary through the acquisition of the Duchy of Sora, on the border between the Papal States and the Kingdom of Naples.
+Gregory also helped his son to become a powerful feudatory through the acquisition of the Duchy of Sora, on the border between the Papal States and the Kingdom of Naples.

-In order to raise funds for his endeavors, Gregory confiscated a large proportion of the houses and properties throughout the states of the Church.
-This measure enriched his treasury for a time, but alienated a great body of the nobility and gentry, revived old factions, and created new ones, and caused economic and social chaos in the Papal States.
+To raise funds for his endeavours, Gregory confiscated a large proportion of the houses and properties throughout the states of the Church.
+This measure enriched his treasury for a time, but alienated a great body of the nobility and gentry, revived old factions, created new ones, and caused economic and social chaos in the Papal States.

-Canonizations and beatifications
+Canonisations and beatifications

-The pope canonized four saints during his pontificate and in 1584 beatified his predecessor Pope Gregory VII.
+The pope canonised four saints during his pontificate and, in 1584, beatified his predecessor Pope Gregory VII.